By Megan Burns

 Mount Corrin, Cork

-Nestled between Mizen and Sheeps Head in arguably Ireland’s most scenic coastal corner, West Cork, is this stunning period home.
+Nestled between Mizen and Sheep’s Head in arguably Ireland’s most scenic coastal corner, West Cork, is this stunning period home.
 Set in the wild landscape, the house and grounds boast plenty of luxury, including six bedrooms for eleven people, a conservatory boot room, a separate two-bedroom cottage sleeping four, organic kitchen garden, heated pool and outdoor Jacuzzi.

 Beautifully maintained in its original neo-classical Georgian style, it’s the type of place that already feels like a home, all you need to do is pop the kettle on and put your feet up.
-From €8,500 for a one-week minimum stay, including the cottage
+From €9,500 for a one-week minimum stay, including the cottage.

 Lettermacaward Cottage, Donegal

-If peace and quiet is what you’re looking for in a stay, you can’t get much better than a property with access to its own private beach.
+If peace and quiet are what you’re looking for in a stay, you can’t get much better than a property with access to its own private beach.
 This stone cottage has recently had a modern extension, combining a traditional building with modern comforts.

 It has a fully equipped kitchen as well as a comfortable living area.
 It sleeps up to four people, and pets are permitted on request.
-From €139 a night, with a two-night minimum stay.
+Prices vary depending on what time of year you’re going.

 Eco stays